 We grimly viewed feeble water spouts shot from the street; they seemed only to fuel the nightmare.
 We saw smoke pour through a stained glass window.
 We witnessed the 19th-century spire’s collapse and an aerial view of Our Lady’s interior engulfed in flames.

 I knew the Crown of Thorns was cherished as most valued relic of the treasures inside.
-I remembered waiting in line one Good Friday to venerate this relic.
+I remembered waiting in line one Good Friday to venerate this relic, now encased in an acrylic sheath.
 I knew it would be on display this Friday for veneration by the faithful and inspection by the curious.
 The Easter Vigil would be slotted for six days hence, Saturday at 8:00 p.m.—à vingt heures—with the caveat: Would Notre Dame survive?

 More than a decade earlier, two of my high school kids and I had spent Holy Week in France, wandering from Paris to Poitiers to Tours and back to Paris—and Notre Dame.
 I now relived every detail of that week, beginning with Palm Sunday, when church bells across the city rang incessantly from ten in the morning til after noon.
 We were staying on the rue des Écoles on the Left Bank at the time, a five minute walk to the Seine and Point Zéro, the marker in front of Notre Dame from which all distances in France are measured.

 That Palm Sunday we saw families strolling home from mass with their armloads of branches.
 At home in the U.S., we pinch a couple of scrawny palm leaves between thumb and forefinger as we enter the church on Palm Sunday.
 At home there are no palm branches.
 In France the faithful embrace arms full of boxwood boughs to round out lavish white rose and lily bouquets for Easter Sunday’s afternoon feast.